StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/add_months.md

 ## Description

-ADD_MONTHS adds an integer months to a given date (DATE, DATETIME), returning the resulting date.

-months can be positive or negative.
+Adds an integer months to a given date (DATE, DATETIME).
+The integer can be positive or negative.

-The resulting day component will remain the same as that specified in date, unless the resulting month has fewer days than the day component of the given date, in which case the day will be the last day of the resulting month.
+The resulting day component remains the same as that specified in `date`, unless the resulting month has fewer days than the day component of the given date, in which case the day will be the last day of the resulting month.

-Returns NULL if given an invalid date, or a NULL argument.
+Returns NULL if an invalid date or a NULL argument is passed in.

 ## Syntax